fwr882/defimulator/README.md

 ## How to Help
 Fork the repository and open a pull request!
-I welcome any code changes for bsnes, just ensure that you take a look at the code and follow coding standards or your pull request may be denied.
+I welcome any code changes for defimulator, just ensure that you take a look at the code and follow coding standards or you pull request may be rejected.
 Also, please include in the PR what platform you're developing on so that others can test your changes on different platforms to ensure we're not breaking more code than fixing.

 ## License
 The code is licensed under GPLv3.
 You do not have to assign your copyright to